Sanmiareoye/nail-recommender/README.md

 ### 🧪 Future Work

-- Expand the dataset for broader color, texture, and lighting diversity
+- Expand the dataset to improve diversity in **color, texture, and lighting conditions**
-- Fine-tune CLIP embeddings for domain-specific retrieval
+- Experiment with **training a custom CV model** for nail detection and segmentation
-- Incorporate user feedback loops for iterative improvement
+- Fine-tune CLIP embeddings or other **representation learning models** for domain-specific retrieval
-- Explore **diffusion models** or **GANs** for generative nail design
+- Explore **generative CV models** (e.g., diffusion models or GANs) for automatic nail design synthesis
-- Extend to multimodal search (e.g., text-to-nail-style)
+- Extend the system to **multimodal search** (e.g., text-to-nail-style or style transfer)

 ---